 If the hearing screen doesn't show a clear response from one or both ears, your baby may have hearing loss.

-Other reasons your baby might not show a clear response:
+Other reasons your baby might not show a clear response are:

-If the hearing test doesn't show a clear response from one or both of your baby's ears, a repeat and/ or further tests will be carried out.
+If the hearing test doesn't show a clear response from one or both of your baby's ears, a repeat hearing test and/or further tests will be carried out.
 The health professional taking care of you will give you further information to explain this.